-Currently we have introduced the following measure on all campuses:
+We have introduced the following measures on all campuses:

 We understand that everyone’s circumstances are different due to the pandemic.
-And so you can choose how you prefer to study for Trimesters 1 and 2 (September-December 2020; January-May 2021).
+And so you can choose how you prefer to study for Trimester 2 (January-May 2021).
 There's a choice of online only, or campus teaching supported by online technologies.

-You'll notice a few changes from September 2020 so we can be sure we're following social distancing guidelines:
+You'll notice a few changes so we can be sure we're following social distancing guidelines:

 We know how important it is that you receive excellent study support.
-You'll be able to access:
+You are able to access: